egoist/poi/README.md

 - 📦 Out of box support for JS, CSS, File assets and more.
 - ⚛ Framework-agnostic but also support JSX, Vue and more with no configs.
 - 🔌 Great extensibility.
-- 🐙 Fit most web apps, npm libs.
+- 🐙 Fits most web apps, npm libs.
 - 🚨 Great development experience.

 ## Quick Overview